+Subject Description

-Subject Description Employment, office, trade, profession or vocation Any employment, office, trade, profession or vocation carried on for profit or gain.
+Employment, office, trade, Any employment, office, trade,

+profession or vocation profession or vocation carried on for

+profit or gain.

 [Any unpaid directorship.]

-Sponsorship Any payment or provision of any other financial benefit (other than from the council) made to the councillor during the previous 12-month period for expenses incurred by him/her in carrying out his/her duties as a councillor, or towards his/her election expenses.
-This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
-Contracts Any contract made between the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of) and the council - (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
+Sponsorship Any payment or provision of any other

+financial benefit (other than from the

+council) made to the councillor during the

+previous 12-month period for expenses

+incurred by him/her in carrying out

+his/her duties as a councillor, or towards

+his/her election expenses.

+This includes any payment or financial

+benefit from a trade union within the

+meaning of the Trade Union and Labour

+Relations (Consolidation) Act 1992.

+Contracts Any contract made between the

+councillor or his/her spouse or civil

+partner or the person with whom the

+councillor is living as if they were

+spouses/civil partners (or a firm in which

+such person is a partner, or an incorporated

+body of which such person is a director or

+a body that such person has a beneficial

+interest in the securities of) and the council

+=

+(a) under which goods or services are to be

+provided or works are to be executed; and

+(b) which has not been fully discharged.

+Land and Property Any beneficial interest in land which is

 Land and Property Any beneficial interest in land which is within the area of the council.

-'Land' excludes an easement, servitude, interest or right in or over land which does not give the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners (alone or jointly with another) a right to occupy or to receive income.
-Licenses Any licence (alone or jointly with others) to occupy land in the area of the council for a month or longer Corporate tenancies Any tenancy where (to the councillor's knowledge)- (a) the landlord is the council; and (b) the tenant is a body that the councillor, or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners is a partner of or a director of or has a beneficial interest in the securities of.
-Securities Any beneficial interest in securities of a body where- (a) that body (to the councillor's knowledge) has a place of business or land in the area of the council; and (b) either- (i)) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the councillor, or his/ her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners has a beneficial interest exceeds one hundredth of the total issued share capital of that class.
+Land and Property

+Land and Property within the area of the council.

+Land and Property within the area of the council.
+'Land' excludes an easement, servitude,

+Land and Property within the area of the council.
+'Land' excludes an easement, servitude, interest or right in or over land which does

+Land and Property within the area of the council.
+'Land' excludes an easement, servitude, interest or right in or over land which does not give the councillor or his/her spouse or

+Land and Property within the area of the council.
+'Land' excludes an easement, servitude, interest or right in or over land which does not give the councillor or his/her spouse or civil partner or the person with whom the

+Land and Property within the area of the council.
+'Land' excludes an easement, servitude, interest or right in or over land which does not give the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/

+Licenses Any licence (alone or jointly with others) to

+occupy land in the area of the council for a

+month or longer

+Corporate tenancies Any tenancy where (to the councillor's

+knowledge)-

+(a) the landlord is the council; and

+(b) the tenant is a body that the councillor,

+or his/her spouse or civil partner or the

+person with whom the councillor is living as

+if they were spouses/ civil partners is a

+partner of or a director of or has a

+beneficial interest in the securities of.

+Securities Any beneficial interest in securities of a

+body where-

+(a) that body (to the councillor's

+knowledge) has a place of business or

+land in the area of the council; and

+(b) either-

+(i)) the total nominal value of the

+securities exceeds £25,000 or one

+hundredth of the total issued share

+capital of that body; or

+(ii) if the share capital of that body is of

+more than one class, the total nominal

+value of the shares of any one class in

+which the councillor, or his/ her spouse or

+civil partner or the person with whom the

+councillor is living as if they were

+spouses/civil partners has a beneficial interest exceeds one hundredth of the total issued share capital of that class.